Grindelwald: History

 The first village church was a wooden building from the mid-12th century.
 The wooden building was replaced with the stone St. Mary's Church in 1180.
 This church was replaced in the 16th century, and the present church was built in 1793.
 On August 18, 1892, a large part of the village was destroyed by a fire.
 That day, which followed a drought period, a violent foehn storm was raging.
 Within two hours, 116 buildings in the Grindelwald valley were destroyed and 412 residents became homeless.

 The tourism industry began in Grindelwald in the late 18th century as foreigners discovered the scenic town.
 Pictures of the vistas were widely reprinted, quickly making the village internationally famous.
 In the 19th century many Englishmen came to the village to climb the alpine peaks around the valley.
 The Finsteraarhorn (4274 m), the Wetterhorn (3692 m), the Eiger (3967 m), the Schreckhorn (4078 m) and the Gross Fiescherhorn (4049 m) were all climbed during the 19th century, an ascent of the Wetterhorn marking the beginning of the golden age of alpinism.
 The ascent of the north face of the Eiger, in 1938, was also a milestone in mountaineering history.

 The Grindelwald road was built in 1860–72, and the Bernese Oberland railway reached the village in 1890, both of which transformed an arduous journey into a simple trip and allowed tourists to flood into the village.
 In 1888, Grindelwald was the first resort in the Bernese Oberland to also become a winter destination, attractions being sleigh rides, curling, skating and, from 1891, skiing.
 The first resort opened in 1888, there were 10 hotels in 1889, and by 1914 there were 33 in Grindelwald.
 A rack railway was built to Kleine Scheidegg in 1893, and it was expanded to the Jungfraujoch in 1912.
 Numerous ski lifts, cable cars, hiking trails and alpine huts were built in the late 19th and 20th centuries to allow tourists to explore the mountains, notably the Wetterhorn Elevator, one of the first modern aerial tramways.
 Today, almost the entire economy of Grindelwald is based on tourism.
 The V-cableway, inaugurated in 2020, is the last major development in the valley.

-The Grindelwald region has been the subject of scientific investigations, including in the "Alpine Studies" by the English alpinist W. A. B. Coolidge (1912) and in the Unesco research program Man and Biosphere of the Geographical Institute of the University of Bern on the effects of tourism (1979-1984).
+The Grindelwald region has been the subject of scientific investigations, including in the "Alpine Studies" by the English alpinist W. A. B. Coolidge (1912) and in the Unesco research program Man and Biosphere of the Geographical Institute of the University of Bern on the effects of tourism (1979–1984).

+Flag and coat of arms

+Grindelwald's current flag and coat of arms was introduced in 1994.
+The one the municipality had used before, dating from the 14th century, was the same as Austria's: three horizontal stripes of red-white-red.

+The blazon of the new coat of arms is: Gules, on a bar argent a semi chamois rampant issuant sable between seven (4-3) mullets of the second.